hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 6 4 4 4 4 2 5 2 8
-Weapons/Armour: Lahmia Vampire may be armed with weapons and armour chosen from the Lahmia Equipment list.
+Weapons/Armor: Lahmia Vampire may be armed with weapons and armor chosen from the Lahmia Equipment list.
 Skills: The Lahmia Vampire may choose from Combat, Academic, Strength & Speed when she gains a new skill.
 In addition, the Lahmia Vampire may choose from the Lahmia